brisvag/gibberify/README.md

 Syllables are generated (and later matched) using Italian hyphenation rules for a few reasons:
 - they generate reasonable outcome, in contrast to English (`wardrobe` and `nightstand` contain only one syllable?
 For real?)
 - they mostly generate pronounceable syllables that contain at least a vowel
-- they are consistent (again, compared to English), producing a more useful set of syllables that contain fewer weird string that appear only once in the whole language
+- they are consistent (again, compared to English), producing a more useful set of syllables that contain fewer weird strings that appear only once in the whole language

 There are probably other ways (or other languages) to do this, but Italian is my native language so either deal with it, or improve it :P